 \phantomsection Hallucination is not a mysterious failure mode but a predictable outcome of monofact rates and model miscalibration.
-By unifying Kalai–Vempala theoretical framework with controlled experiments, we show that (i) training data sampled from a heavy‑tailed distribution naturally lower monofact rates and hallucination, and (ii) intentionally injecting miscalibration through selective upweighting can push the model to further decrease hallucination without hurting accuracy.
-Our KL‑divergence bound provides an empirical analog version of the original theory, requiring no access to the true data distribution and is empirically sound.
-The upweighting algorithm is strikingly simple --- reinforce a small, targeted subset of samples --- yet it reshapes calibration by boosting probability mass in high‑confidence bins and suppress low‑confidence predictions.
-Applied as the last stage in supervised fine‑tuning, the intervention cuts hallucination by 40\% on a 28\% monofact dataset.
-These findings complicate the view that deduplication is universally beneficial and point to data‑centric levers to reduce hallucination.
+By unifying the Kalai–Vempala theoretical framework with controlled experiments, we demonstrate that training data sampled from heavy-tailed distributions naturally lowers monofact rates and reduces hallucination, and that intentional miscalibration --- injected through selective upweighting of training examples --- further decreases hallucination by up to 40\% without compromising accuracy.
+Our empirical KL-divergence bound provides a practical analog of the original theorem, requiring no knowledge of the true data distribution.
+The intervention is simple: reinforce a small, targeted subset of samples during the final stage of supervised fine-tuning.
+This reshapes calibration by concentrating probability mass in high-confidence bins while suppressing low-confidence predictions.
+These findings challenge the assumption that deduplication is universally beneficial and identify data-centric mechanisms for hallucination control.

-\textbf{Limitations:} our SFT experiments use a synthetic biography corpus and a single model family, so generalization to open‑domain and other LLMs remains untested.
-In addition, the efficacy and fairness of the method hinge on how the upweighted subset is chosen; in practice, naive or biased upweighting of data could inadvertently cause undesirable outcomes.